OdysseusLevy/flink-k8s/README.md

 * Prometheus port is set to 8090
 * Added a scripts directory which contains scripts for things like safely cancelling the current job
 * Added NUM_SLOTS environment variable that controls slots per task machine (this is configurable from k8s)
+* Added Persistent Volume Claim (pvc) to mnt store for the flink jar and to store saves across restarts
 * Added ServiceMonitor resource to turn on prometheus scraping
-* Added taskmanager service to distinguish between jobmanager and taskmanager pods
+* Added Taskmanager service to distinguish between jobmanager and taskmanager pods
 * Set blob.server.port to 6124 (default is random port and that doesn't work with the jobmanager service)
 * Use default hadoop libraries
 * Removed some docker compose complexity (we only use k8s)

-## Build information
+## k8 scripts

 The jenkins job is here: